SolracHQ/R8/README.md

-# R8: Yet Another CHIP-8 Emulator in Rust 😉
+# R8: Yet Another CHIP-8 Interpreter in Rust 😉

 R8 is a CHIP-8 emulator written in Rust, using [sdl2](https://www.libsdl.org/) and [egui](https://www.egui.rs/).
 With an small GUI for debugging and loading roms with drag and drop.